sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 - Explore logging capabilities and visibility against the MITRE Attack framework
 - Review alert capabilities based on active rules
-- Determine gaps in visibilities
+- Determine visibility gaps
 - Evaluate gaps in alert rules
-- Review areas where there is no visibility or rules
+- Review areas where there are no visibility or rules

 ## Exercise Preparation